junaidqazi/Plotly_Dash_Templates_ScienceAcademy/README.md

 ### Links to the templates:

-Complete code is provided for these simple example dashboards in this repository.
+Complete code is provided for these simple example dashboards in this repository. <br>
 We can get you what you want for your data, [contact us](www.scienceacademy.ca).<br>
 These example dashboards are deployed on these links:

 * [CoVID-19 Worldwide](https://covid-19-world-sa.herokuapp.com)